Nasal Cavity and Nasopharynx Cancers

 The nasopharynx is the upper part of the back of the throat.
 It lies just above the soft palate (the back part of the roof of the mouth).
 It connects the nasal cavity with the lower parts of the throat and eventually the lungs.

 Cancers of the nasal cavity (including the paranasal sinuses) and nasopharynx are rare.
-Each year in New York, about 180 people are diagnosed with nasal cavity cancer and about 25 people die from this disease.
-About 170 people in New York are diagnosed with cancer of the nasopharynx each year, and about 50 people die from it.
+Each year in New York, almost 200 people are diagnosed with nasal cavity cancer and almost 30 people die from this disease.
+Over 150 people in New York are diagnosed with cancer of the nasopharynx each year and almost 50 people die from it.

 Who gets cancer of the nasal cavity and nasopharynx?

-Both cancers of the nasal cavity and the nasopharynx are found twice as often in men as in women.
+Both cancers of the nasal cavity and the nasopharynx are found about twice as often in men as in women.
+Most people who are diagnosed with nasal cavity and nasopharyngeal cancers are 55 years of age or older.

 What factors increase risk for developing cancer of the nasal cavity and nasopharynx?